 While you might think the strong natural colorant properties of turmeric powder would discolor skin, in a soap it has quite the opposite effect.
 It lightens the skin.

-Turmeric (Curcuma longa) is part of the ginger family and has long been renowned in India for it’s ability it lighten skin and fade dark spots.
+Turmeric (Curcuma longa) is part of the ginger family and has long been renowned in India for it's ability it lighten skin and fade dark spots, even for those with sensitive skin.
 It is starting to become more widely accepted for treating age spots and other pigmentation issues here in the United States in recent years.

 Personal Note: While I am generally don't wash my face with soap rather than a gentle cleanser, I do use a turmeric soap bar on my face occasionally.
 I avoid the eye area and focus on the age related dark spots on my cheeks.
 I do see a noticeable difference from using it.